redewiedergabe/tagger/README.md

 *A publication detailing the models provided here was accepted for the 5th SwissText & 16th KONVENS Joint Conference 2020 and will appear here soon (~ June 2020)*

-*The training, validation and test corpora used to train and evaluate the taggers for direct, indirect and reported STWR can be downloaded [here](https://github.com/redewiedergabe/corpus/blob/master/data/additional/data_konvens-paper-2020.zip).
-Unfortunately, we cannot provide the exact data for the free indirect model due to copyright restrictions*

 ### Quick links
 * [Get our models](#recognizer-models)
 * [Get our custom-trained language embeddings (BERT and FLAIR)](#custom-trained-language-embeddings)